corincerami/nsq-example/README.md

   $ rake db:setup
 ```

+NSQ will need to be running locally, and startup instructions can be found [here](http://nsq.io/overview/quick_start.html).
 To create the mock views that will be handled by NSQ and write them to the queue:

 ```
   $ rake queue_plays